dnsimple/dnsimple-api-examples/terraform/consul/README.md

 cp config/web-service.json.example config/web-service.json
 ```

-Next you would need to update the `api-service.json` and `web-service.json` files with the zone which you have chosen to use for this demo.
+Next, you would need to update the `api-service.json` and `web-service.json` files with the zone that you have chosen to use for this demo.
 You can also take this chance to inspect the configuration of the services and familiarize yourself with the syntax and options available.

 ### Step 2: Create the infrastructure

 In this demo, we will be using Docker Compose to create the infrastructure.
 This will create a Consul server and two Consul clients.
 The Consul clients will be running the `api-service` and `web-service` containers.
-In addition we will also be running the consul-terraform-sync container which will be responsible for syncing the Consul service catalog with the Terraform state.
+In addition, we will also be running the consul-terraform-sync container which will be responsible for syncing the Consul service catalog with the Terraform state.

 ```bash
 docker compose up -d